banterle/HDR_Toolbox/README.md

 REFERENCE:
 ==========
-When you use the HDR Toolbox for your research, please DO NOT reference the URL of this website as many people wrongly do.
-Please reference the book in your work/papers:
+When you use the HDR Toolbox for your research, please reference the book in your work/papers:

 @book{Banterle:2017,